← Back to 史記

 1

-The Duke of Shao Shi shared the same surname with the Zhou, the Ji clan.
-When King Wu of Zhou destroyed King Zhou, he enfeoffed the Duke of Shao at Northern Yan.
+The Duke of Shao, Shi, shared the Zhou surname, the Ji clan.
+When King Wu of Zhou destroyed King Zhou, he enfeoffed the Duke of Shao in Northern Yan.

 2